RobTillaart/FastTrig/README.md

 *Note: 0.1.3 for AVR was bad:   17.41900634 , 0.02249339 , 0.02953807 for itan() *

 Strange that the **itan()** on UNO and ESP32 differs (OK same order of magnitude).
-Different implementation of gonio / float math?
+Different implementation of goniometry / float maths?

 Please, verify the performance to see if it meets your requirements.

 ## Performance iasin iacos iatan